Madhushree0420/Gemini-Code-Reviewer/README.md

 ### What You'll Need

-*   A modern web browser (like Chrome, Firefox, or Safari).
+*   A modern web browser that supports the Web Speech API (like Chrome or Edge for all features).
 *   Your personal Gemini API key.

 ### Setup Steps